Photo: Dietmar Rabich / Wikimedia Commons

 Booking honeymoon add-ons: Most quality hotels have honeymoon packages — these typically include room upgrades, champagne and flowers on arrival, and a late checkout.
 Book at time of reservation and confirm 48 hours before arrival.
 The upgrade is not guaranteed unless specifically confirmed.

-The photography question: Every major European honeymoon destination has professional photographers who specialize in honeymoon photography — a 2-hour session in Santorini, Positano, or Dubrovnik typically costs €300–600 and provides professional-quality images of the most photographed settings.
+The photography question: Every major European honeymoon destination has professional photographers who specialize in honeymoon photography — a 2-hour session in Santorini, Positano, or Dubrovnik typically costs €300–600 and provides professional-quality images of some of the most photographed settings in the world.
 For couples who care about documenting the trip, booking a local photographer for a single session is more valuable than carrying your own equipment throughout.

 Insurance: Travel insurance with “Cancel for Any Reason” coverage (typically costs 8–10% of total trip cost) is strongly recommended for honeymoons — flight cancellations, airline strikes, and weather events in peak season are all genuine risks that standard travel insurance may not cover.